 DEFINITIONS

-Recreational Use may include mountain biking, winter fat biking, cross country skiing, snowshoeing and hiking for a period of at least 10 years and shall not include motorized use, except that the Chapter may utilize motorized vehicles, such as a mini-excavator, for the purposes of constructing and maintaining trails and/or emergency response where appropriate.
+Recreational Use may include mountain biking, including e-assist mountain biking, winter fat biking, cross country skiing, snowshoeing and hiking for a period of at least 10 years and shall not include [any other] motorized use, except that the Chapter may utilize motorized vehicles, such as a mini-excavator, for the purposes of constructing and maintaining trails and/or emergency response where appropriate.

 The Property refers to a piece of property located at E-911 ADDRESS, TOWN, Vermont and identified on the tax parcel maps for the Town of TOWN, as parcel number PARCEL NUMBER.
 See map attached as Exhibit A.